Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/EnumValue/documentation.md

-* When parameterized this node will appear as a dropdown in the Parameter Panel.
+* When parameterized this node will appear as a dropdown in the parameter panel.
 * Setting a _min/max mode_ input to `Soft` will allow values outside the range of the values defined by the relevant _min_ and _max_ inputs.
 Setting it to `Hard` will not allow values outside the range of the values defined by the relevant _min_ and _max_ inputs.
 * Other names for this node include: Dropdown, Menu, Choose, Enum, Enumeration, Parameter.